warpcast/awsh/README.md

 `awsh` is a simple Bash script that can run anywhere, but it expects the following executables in your `PATH`:

 - `bash` — to run the script itself.
 Should already be on the vast majority of systems
-- `aws` — note: make sure you are already authenticated before attempting to use `awsh`
+- `aws` — `awsh` assumes that `aws` will be able to authenticate with your current shell environment
 - `fzf` —  only if you don't specify an explict username and host to connect to
 - `ssh`